douglasgreen/outlines/computing/operating_systems/linux.md

 The terminal in Linux is an application that allows users to interact with the system through text commands.
 Unlike the graphical user interface (GUI), where you use the mouse to navigate and perform actions, the terminal relies solely on keyboard input.
 Here are some key points about the terminal:

 1.  **Accessing the Terminal**: You can open the terminal application from your desktop environment.
-It\'s usually found in the system menu or can be opened using a keyboard shortcut (like Ctrl+Alt+T in Ubuntu).
+It's usually found in the system menu or can be opened using a keyboard shortcut (like Ctrl+Alt+T in Ubuntu).

-2.  **Shell**: When you use the terminal, you\'re interacting with a program called a shell.
+2.  **Shell**: When you use the terminal, you're interacting with a program called a shell.
 The shell interprets your commands and communicates with the Linux kernel to execute them.
 The most common shell in Linux is Bash (Bourne Again SHell), but there are others like Zsh and Fish.

-3.  **Command Prompt**: Upon opening the terminal, you\'ll see a prompt, usually ending with a dollar sign (`$`) for regular users or a hash sign (`#`) for the root user.
+3.  **Command Prompt**: Upon opening the terminal, you'll see a prompt, usually ending with a dollar sign (`$`) for regular users or a hash sign (`#`) for the root user.
 This prompt indicates that the terminal is ready to accept commands.

 4.  **CLI vs. GUI**: While the GUI is user-friendly and intuitive, the CLI is more powerful and versatile for many tasks, especially those involving system administration, programming, and batch processing.